In 2019, Cape Town, South Africa, was confirmed as the host of the Rugby World Cup Sevens 2022, which will take place from 9-11 September 2022.

 Regional qualification started in August 2021 with further details to be announced at a later stage.

-The Asian qualifiers will be the winners and runner up nations for the women and men in the Asia Rugby Sevens Series.
+The Asian qualifiers were the winners and runner-up nations for the women and men in the Asia Rugby Sevens Series played in December 2022 in Dubai.

 Megapro were confirmed as the Rugby World Cup Sevens 2022 exclusive sponsorship sales agency for the tournament in South Africa in March 2021.